- Chart

 Disclaimers:

-This analysis is based on publicly available information and is intended for informational purposes only.
-It does not constitute financial advice.
+This analysis is based on publicly available information and general industry knowledge.
+Market share figures are estimates and may not be exact.
+This information is for informational purposes only and should not be considered financial advice.
 Investors should conduct their own due diligence before making any investment decisions.
-Market share data and TAM estimates are subject to change and may vary depending on the source and methodology.
-Competitor market share is illustrative and represents estimates across various segments.

 AI Summarization is directionally correct and might not be accurate.